-Mexican green rice, cilantro rice, a rice pilaf cooked in chicken stock with poblano chiles, parsley, cilantro, onion, and garlic.
-Arroz verde.
+The BEST rice to go with Mexican food?
+This Mexican Green Rice!
+A cilantro rice pilaf cooked in chicken stock with poblano chiles, parsley, cilantro, onion, and garlic.
+Also called Arroz verde.

 - 3 Tbsp canola or grapeseed oil

 - 1 1/2 cups long grain white rice

 - 2 1/4 cups chicken stock (or more depending on your rice*)

 - 1 cup roughly chopped parsley, lightly packed